fhunleth/muontrap/README.md

 System.cmd("/home/fhunleth/experiments/cgroup_test/cgroup_test", ["-p", "frank/foo", "-c", "cpu", "ping", "localhost"], into: IO.stream(:stdio, :line))
 ```

-If you run `ping` without `shimmy`, you can watch it hang around even when if you kill
+If you run `ping` without `muontrap`, you can watch it hang around even when if you kill
 the process running `System.cmd`.

 ### Basic containment